 Extended dry detention basins provide detention for the water quality volume with a 40-hour release rate, along with detention for up to the 100-year storm event.
+Generally, the basin is designed to be completely drained between 40-72 hours following a storm event equal to or greater than a 2-year rain event.
 These basins are typically simple in design, which helps make them relatively easy and inexpensive to maintain.